What happens when someone runs a Google search for your brand, industry, product, or service?

 Now is the time to invest in SEO.
 It’s not getting any easier to rank for high-level keywords, but it is becoming more important.
 And we’re going to show you how to cut through the noise, so that you can overcome the issue that so many of your peers have: Selecting the best SEO company to work with.

-What makes the difference between an average SEO company and one of the best SEO companies?
+What makes the difference between an average search engine optimization company and one of the best SEO companies?
 It’s a question that we’ve all contemplated before.
 And it’s a question that we’re going to answer for you in detail.

 In no particular order, here’s what makes up the DNA of the best SEO agencies in our industry:

-If you have to look really hard and squint your eyes to see if an SEO company is honest and transparent, they probably aren’t.
-These are characteristics that should jump off the page and/or be immediately evident when having a conversation with a representative from the company.
+If you have to look really hard and squint your eyes to see if a search engine optimization company is honest and transparent, they probably aren’t.
+These are characteristics that should jump off the web page and/or be immediately evident when having a conversation with a representative from the company.
 Integrity is the number one reason we are familiar with SEO agencies getting the boot.

-There’s absolutely no way for an SEO company to guarantee you’ll end up on page one of Google.
+There’s absolutely no way for a search engine optimization company to guarantee you’ll end up on page one of Google.
 If you hear someone tell you this, run as fast as you possibly can in the other direction and never come back.
 They’re either incredibly inexperienced and full of themselves, or they’re trying to rip you off.
 There’s almost no in between.

-However, this isn’t to say an SEO company can’t make promises and point to key deliverables.
+However, this isn’t to say a search engine optimization company can’t make promises and point to key deliverables.
 You just want to make sure the results they’re suggesting are realistic.
 Here are some good deliverables to keep an eye out for:

 The best SEO companies will ensure you get these results – and they’ll prove it to you by providing regular updates and reports.